Sky One: Sky Two and Sky Three

-The success of the channel led to the launch of a sister service Sky 2 on 1 September 1996, broadcasts more first-run programmes between 7.00pm and 6.00am only.
-The spin-off channel was not a success until it was closed on 31 August 1997, which was replaced by the UK's version of National Geographic from the following day, and Sky One reverts back to its original name.
+The success of the channel led to the launch of a sister service Sky 2 on 1 September 1996, broadcasts more first-run programmes between 7:00 pm and 6:00 am only.
+The spin-off channel was not a success as it was closed on 31 August 1997, which was replaced by the UK's version of National Geographic from the following day, and Sky One reverts back to its original name.

 On 9 December 2002, the channel was relaunched as Sky One Mix.
 On 21 September 2004, the channel was renamed Sky Mix.
 On 31 October 2005, Sky Mix was renamed Sky Two with the launch of a second sister channel Sky Three.